Tim Henman: Early life

 At Reed's School he passed ten GCSE exams, but failed chemistry.
 Outside of school, he worked in Anji's emporium in order to save money for a new racquet.
 As Henman notes in retrospect, "I passed the others with a few As, a few Bs and a few Cs.
 It was nothing dazzling by any means, but I got by."
 At the age of 16, Henman told his mother that it was impossible for him to retain his good grades while keeping up in the tennis world.
 In 1990 he dropped out of school altogether and focused on becoming a singles player, though Lloyd and the leadership of the Slater Squad had confidence in him as a doubles player, not singles.
 On the statistics that were available to them, Henman had managed to win five doubles tournaments but only two singles tournaments.
 But Henman disagreed with the Slater Squad leadership and began playing for the LTA in 1991.
 At the age of 17, Henman toured South America for eight weeks.

 Personal life

 On 11 December 1999, Henman married his longtime girlfriend, TV producer Lucy Heald, in Hampshire.
 They have three daughters, Rose Elizabeth (born 19 October 2002), Olivia Susan (born 15 December 2004), and Grace (born 14 September 2007).
 Having lived in Barnes, southwest London, the family moved in 2003 to a Grade 2 listed property in Aston Tirrold, south Oxfordshire.
 Henman occasionally smoked cigarettes during his tennis career.
 He is a supporter of Oxford United.

+His father died on 3 May 2024 from blood cancer.